 Who is at risk for developing PBC?

-Although anyone can be diagnosed with primary biliary cholangitis (PBC), most people who have the disease are middle-aged women.
+Although anyone can be diagnosed with primary biliary cholangitis (PBC), it is usually diagnosed in women between the ages of 45 to 65 years old.
+However, women as young as 22 years of age and those in their early 90s have also been diagnosed with PBC.
 Many of these women also have at least 1 other autoimmune disease.

 PBC by the numbers